-In the Free Growth Plan Course, every section has a discussion question, where someone left a comment saying…
+In my Growth Plan Course, every section has a discussion question, where someone left a comment saying…

 So I shared it with Instagram and offered a few pieces of advice which included this (this is the first page of my journal from when I was first starting MEB and had just gotten my real estate license)…Lack of credibility is only temporary.
 Click To Tweet